Ergodic and foliated kernel-differentiation method for linear responses of random systems: Kernel-differentiation algorithm

 We set $X'_0 \sim \cN(0,I)$.
 The objective function is

-There is a somewhat tight region for $C$ such that the system is chaotic: when $C<1$, then $J$ is small so the Jacobian is small; when $C>10$, then the points tend to be far from zero, so the derivative of $\tanh$ is small, so the Jacobian is also small.
-Our choice $C=4$ gives roughly the most unstable network, and we roughly compare with the cost of the ensemble, or stochastic gradient, formula of the linear response, which is
+There is a somewhat tight region for $C$ such that the system is unstable: when $C<1$, then $J$ is small, so the Jacobian is small; when $C>10$, then the points tend to be far from zero, so the derivative of $\tanh$ is small, so the Jacobian is also small.
+Our choice $C=4$ gives roughly the most unstable network.